-source Location of source code
+Location of source code

+bin

-bin Location of executables
+Location of executables

+docs

-docs Location of documentation, including sphinx docs, doxygen, parameters and documentation for the python programs in py\progs.
+Location of documentation, including sphinx docs, doxygen, parameters and documentation for the python programs in py_progs.

+data

-data Location for all datafiles.
+Location for all datafiles.
 Files that are mainly for reference should be gzipped to save space.
-Such files are not recreated in bin The location of the executables.
+Such files are not recreated in bin software py_progs python programs for helping analyse the code.
+We recommend adding this directory to your PATH and PYTHON_PATH environment variables.

+The location of the executables.
 (It is a good idea to put this directory in your path)

-software This directory contains libraries which are used in in python that must be recompiled when creating an installation on a new machine, primarily Bill Pence's cfitsio package and the GNU scientific library gsl py\progs python programs for helping analyse the code.
-We recommend adding this directory to your PATH and PYTHON PATH environment variables.
+This directory contains libraries which are used in in python that must be recompiled when creating an installation on a new machine, primarily Bill Pence's cfitsio package and the GNU scientific library gsl examples

-examples A directory with a few examples of python runs.
+A directory with a few examples of python runs.
 (Note that the input files will have changed and so one may not be able to run these examples without some changes in the input files.)